Continued Development In Ukraine with Wild Theatre

-Blood of Our Soil tells the story of Hania, a Canadian woman, as she reflects on fond memories of summers spent with her beloved Baba (Ukrainian for grandmother).
-After a chance discovery allows her to gain new insights about her Baba’s struggles during WWII, Hania is compelled to gain a deeper understanding of both her personal and cultural history.
+Blood of Our Soil tells the story of Hania, a Ukrainian Canadian woman, as she reflects on fond memories of summers spent with her beloved Baba.
+A chance discovery allows her to gain new insights about her Baba’s struggles during WWII and Hania is compelled to gain a deeper understanding of both her personal and cultural history.
 In failing health, Hania’s Baba (grandmother) urges Hania to travel to her Ukrainian homeland to seek out a missing piece of their family’s history.
-Hania is not prepared for what she discovers as she learns of the devastating impact the current conflict has had in Eastern Ukraine.
+Hania is not prepared for what she discovers as she learns the truths of her Baba’s past and the harsh realities of today’s conflict.